mahuntington/panpsychism/projects/project_02/README.md

 _Your instructor will contact you to setup a meeting time_

 **Friday, June 24**<br>
-15 minute meeting to get your project approved.
-You will come with your [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) and an initial wireframe.
+Work on your [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) and an initial wireframe in the morning.
+You will have a 15 minute meeting to get your project approved.

-**Wedesday, June 8**<br>
-15 minute progress check-in

-**Thursday, June 9**<br>
-Whole class instruction on how to deploy your project to the world wide web.
+**Saturday & Sunday, June 25-26**<br>
+Work on your project.
+Come prepared with any questions for Monday morning.

-**Friday, June 10**<br>
+**Monday, June 27**<br>
-15 minute check in to see where you are before you go into the weekend.
+15 minute check in to see where you are with your work over the weekend.
 Help you to decide what to finish and what features should be stretch goals.

+**Tuesday, June 28**<br>
+Submit your issue by 10 am EDT and present your project.

 ## Where to go for help during project week
 1. Seek out help online